CSC207-2022F-UofT/course-project-group-134/README.md

 ## Adherence to SOLID

-1. SRP: Each file is only responsible for one functionality of that use case.
-Since we followed Clean Architecture, this principle was taken care of quite easily
+1. Single-responsibility principle (SRP): Each file is only responsible for one functionality of that use case.
+Since we followed Clean Architecture, this principle was taken care of quite easily.
-2. OCP: More use cases can easily be added without modifying others (use cases don't really depend on each other).
+2. Open–closed principle (OCP): More use cases can easily be added without modifying others (use cases don't really depend on each other).
-Also, we have packaged our code well, and hence it is very easy to simply add a new package for a new use case
+Also, we have packaged our code well, and hence it is very easy to simply add a new package for a new use case.
-3. LSP: Buyer and Seller (which are the only subclasses of User) only add to methods from User.
+3. Liskov substitution principle (LSP): Buyer and Seller (which are the only subclasses of User) only add to methods from User.
 Additionally, we used Maps and Lists instead of HashMaps and ArrayLists as reference types.
-This ensures that LSP is followed
+This ensures that LSP is followed.
-4. ISP: There are multiple files for each use case (interactor, gateway, presenter, etc.), and all the files corresponding to the same use case are in the same package.
+4. Interface segregation principle (ISP): There are multiple files for each use case (interactor, gateway, presenter, etc.), and all the files corresponding to the same use case are in the same package.
-5. DIP: We have used input/output boundaries wherever necessary to invert dependencies
+5. Dependency inversion principle (DIP): We have used input/output boundaries wherever necessary to invert dependencies.
+Implementing the program using CLEAN architecture automatically ensures we satisfy the DIP in the SOLID principles.

 ## Improvements from Milestone 4 feedback
 Our TA gave us a lot of feedback in multiple areas following our Milestone 4 submission.
 We tried our best to